 If you are moved by the struggle against militarization and for democracy in Latin America, there are a number of serious ways to get involved.
 The Network in Solidarity with the People of Guatemala (NISGUA) is looking for Grassroots Campaign Leaders to work with like-minded activists to create letter-writing drives demanding that the Guatemalan government respect grassroots democracy.
 Those willing to travel and to make an intensive six-month commitment can join in another vital volunteer initiative: the Guatemala Accompaniment Project (G.A.P.).
 An initiative of NISGUA, the G.A.P. recruits and trains U.S. citizens to accompany community groups, leaders, and activists who suffer threats and intimidation because of their efforts to combat corruption and injustice in Guatemala.
 G.A.P. accompaniers provide direct support and a link to the international community by serving as independent observers to meetings, demonstrations, and judicial proceedings.
 If you are particularly concerned about increasing violence against journalists and human rights defenders in post-coup Honduras, the Friendship Office of the Americas offers similar accompaniment opportunities in that country.
 Another organization working to protect human rights activists is Peace Brigades International (PBI).
 PBI holds human rights accompaniment teams in Colombia, Mexico, and Guatemala.
 Those who have made a commitment to serve in Latin America as accompaniers to human rights activists have found it to be a life-changing experience.

 Do you believe in the power of education to spur positive social change?
 The Cultures of Resistance Network has identified some top-notch scholarship programs that are putting donations to good use.
 In Afghanistan, Nobel Peace Prize-nominee Dr. Sima Samar founded the Gawharshad Institute of Higher Education, which provides affordable, top-quality education to young women who are otherwise shut out of institutions of higher learning.
-In Burma, the Thabyay Education Network and Prospect Burma are opening doors to universities across the region for young people who are committed to rebuilding their country's democracy and civil society.
+In Burma, the Thabyay Education Foundation and Prospect Burma are opening doors to universities across the region for young people who are committed to rebuilding their country's democracy and civil society.
 In South Africa, where financial barriers so often prevent black students from attending university, one scholarship program has enabled over 1,500 to enroll in higher education and to take courses with a focus on HIV/AIDS prevention and awareness.
 Click here to visit the CoR Network scholarships page and learn more about these outstanding programs.

 If you are an entertainer who wants to use your powers of laughter to improve the lives of those living in crisis situations, you can join with Clowns Without Borders in countries around the world, including Haiti, Colombia, and Palestine.
 You can volunteer with other performers in helping to address the psychosocial needs of people caught in conflict.
 Clowns Without Borders tours usually involve groups of 3-4 volunteers who perform comedy shows, magic tricks, and acrobatics, and who also teach children how to perform some tricks of their own.
 Entertainers can get involved by traveling as part of a performance group or can take part in planning awareness-raising events that educate people about the various crises occurring daily around the world.
 Click here to find out how you can use the power of laughter to ease the trauma of conflict overseas.